campa-consortium/pals/source/introduction.md

 quadrupole, or a diffracting crystal.
 A lattice element may define a region in space distinguished by the presence of (possibly time-varying) electromagnetic fields, materials, apertures and other possible engineered structures.
 However, lattice elements are not restricted to being something physical and may, for example, just mark a particular point in space (EG: `Marker` elements), or may designate where beamlines intersect (`Fork` elements).
 By convention, element names in PALS will be upper camel case.

 %---------------------------------------------------------------------------------------------------
-(s:branches)=
+(s:branches.intro)=
 ## Lattice Branches

 A lattice `branch` holds an ordered array of lattice elements